-- During an intake interview with a RSAT participant, a case manager answers the phone several times to talk with the Classification Director and Special Sheriff. - A RSAT Officer tells participants in front of others that "You aren't doing anything in this program.
-I think you need some time in isolation." - A medical staff member shares their thoughts with RSAT security staff in front of participants during med-line in the RSAT program unit about the Black Lives Matter movement, immigration policies, and firearm preferences.
+- During an intake interview with a RSAT participant, a case manager answers the phone several times to talk with the Classification Director and Special Sheriff. - An RSAT Officer tells participants in front of others that "You aren't doing anything in this program.
+I think you need some time in isolation." - A medical staff member shares his thoughts with security staff in front of participants during med-line about the Black Lives Matter movement, immigration policies, and firearm preferences.